 Data being generated by sensors embedded in equipment has opened up a new world of possibilities in manufacturing.
 Advancements in storage, bandwidth, processing power and algorithms enable us mine telemetry data more quickly than ever.

 The digital revolution will magnify mechanical innovations and enable machines to move from isolation to fully integrated production models that evolve toward learning systems.
+At Smart Manufacturing Experience, you’ll be able to learn just what is smart manufacturing, how to use smart manufacturing, and how to implement smart manufacturing.

 Source: Smart Manufacturing magazine, 2016